beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

   - Or also by cutting a [GitHub Release](https://help.github.com/articles/creating-releases/)

 > 👓 Note: We strongly encourage the use of [SemVer](https://semver.org/) when creating `production` releases!

+### Keep learning

+There are many fun things to learn about building Begin apps, [check out the rest of our docs here!](/en/getting-started/introduction)